Muswell Hill men convicted over killing of David Bello-Monerville

 The trio were also found guilty of aggravated burglary and the unlawful wounding of David’s brother Taiye, and they will be sentenced on December 22.

-At around 10.40pm on June 18, Harewood, Rehman and Appiageyi – who had waited for David and another brother Jonathan to leave their Welbeck Road home – broke into the property and, armed with knives and a hammer ransacked it.
+At around 10.40pm on June 18, Harewood, Rehman and Appiageyi – who had waited for David and another brother Jonathan to leave their home in Welbeck Road, East Barnet – broke into the property and, armed with knives and a hammer ransacked it.

 Jonathan and David returned to the property, and when they became aware what was happening.